rafalp/Misago-Docs/docs/settings/Database.md

 Text displayed in forum's navbar.
 This text is never included in compact navbar used on small displays.

+## og_image

+User uploaded Open Graph image that will be used instead of default one.

+## og_image_avatar_on_profile

+Controls if user avatar should be used as OG image for user profiles.

+## og_image_avatar_on_thread

+Controls if thread starter's avatar should be used as OG image for threads.
+If thread starter's account was deleted, default OG image will be used instead.

 ## post_length_max

 Maximal allowed post content length.